 Sometimes certain things dragged on the counter leave little gray marks that need a Magic Eraser.
 Also not something that is the norm.
 If I’m not too lazy I’ll eventually buff them out.

 I know this isn’t natural but I’ve used my beloved Shout Out (the laundry cleaner) on stubborn spots and they wipe right away.
 It is like magic and I love that stuff!
 But probably a better idea is something more natural, like a baking soda and water paste.

 There was an incident shortly after move-in day when a dream crushing child wrote with permanent marker on the white quartz.
 I may have shed tears, thinking it was forever.
 We gave it several 10 minute soaks with rubbing alcohol and were able to lift all the ink.

-After 2.5 Years, What I Love About Our Countertops
+After 2.5 Years, What I Love About Our Quartz Countertops:

 Because quartz is almost impossible to scratch, they still look new!
 (They can scratch, it’s just hard to do).
 Take it from me, mom of 4 over here.

 I don’t baby the countertops or think twice about putting items down on the counter.
-My boys have a toothpaste problem and can’t not leave toothpaste all over their bathroom countertop.
+My boys have a toothpaste problem and can’t not leave toothpaste all over their bathroom countertop (please tell me I’m not alone???).
+No stains with quartz countertops.

 We use our island heavily, and for everything- mainly, piling up all our crap (isn’t that what they are for?)
 But also homework, kids crafts, even using hot glue.
 The glue that piles up flecks right off after it’s dried.
 We can cut on them in a pinch, although I usually reach for our big cutting board.
-They seem indestructible.
+The white quartz seems indestructible.

 They still look like the day we got them!